-The middle shows the challenge, such as how can the new mother continue to care for her baby while receiving treatments or will surgery allow the grandfather to live long enough to see his grandchildren get married?
+The middle shows the challenge: how can the new mother continue to care for her baby while receiving treatments, or will surgery allow the grandfather to live long enough to see his grandchildren get married?

 The ending resolves the conflict, such as how an innovative new surgery technique spared the mother from months of chemotherapy or how an above-and-beyond approach to surgery and heart health restored the grandfather’s hope for longer life.
-The ending of the patient stories you tell as a medical practitioner are your key messages, and are what will resonate with your audience long after they read the story.
+The ending of the patient stories you tell as a medical practitioner is your key message and will resonate with your audience long after reading the story.

-- How was the patient feeling when they first came to you?
+- How was the patient feels when they first came to you?
 Scared?
 Helpless?
 Confused?

 - How did they feel while you were treating them?
 Anxious?
 Hopeful?

 - How did they feel once their pain or illness was resolved or stabilized?
 Relieved?
 Grateful?
 Strong?

 Show the progression of their emotions, from scared or worried to hopeful or grateful, and prospective patients will see that they too could go from worried to reassured.

 We all enjoy a good story, whether it’s presented in a book or a film, but not all of us know how to tell a good story.
 Just like authors and screenwriters, marketers also benefit greatly from following the lead of those who’ve already created successful platforms or frameworks for storytelling.
 An easy-to-follow marketing framework called StoryBrand is what we use for creating compelling content with clarity.
 The StoryBrand framework process is applicable for any business, including any medical and healthcare practice.